If you are a farmer or rancher who raises broilers and wants to live a sustainable, healthy lifestyle, you have a problem:

 A growth hormone (rBGH) is commonly injected into cows to spur milk production.
 While rBGH has no discernible effect on humans, it has been found that milk from rBGH-treated cows contains up to 10 times more IGF (an insulin-like growth factor in humans) than other milk.

-And higher blood levels of IGF have been associated with an increased risk of breast, prostrate, and other cancers in humans.
+And higher blood levels of IGF have been associated with an increased risk of breast, prostate, and other cancers in humans.

 Here’s the bottom line:

 Commercial chicken houses are highly efficient and profitable.
-However, they result in less healthy chickens and, as a result - less healthy humans.
+However, they aren't the most humane way to raise broilers, and they result in fewer healthy chickens and, as a result, fewer healthy humans.

 Backyard (Free Range) Broiler Housing

-Many people that aren’t comfortable using large commercial broiler houses revert to raising chickens and broilers with a backyard operation.
+Many people that don't approve of using large commercial broiler houses revert to raising chickens and broilers with a backyard operation.

 In many ways, it’s the ideal American dream: